lauri-kaariainen/using-react-with-wordpress-demo/README.md

-Changed react to preact 10.0.0-beta.2
+Changed react to preact 10.0.0-beta.2, working example with react-router ^4.3.1

 Note that bundling is done with parceljs.

 -old topic below